 Ultimately the aim of a student finance talk is to provide students with the most accurate information so they can make an informed decision of whether university is right for them.

 Applying to university can be challenging for students, particularly those who don't know anyone else who has applied.
 The application process will be covered during this talk as well as providing students with the opportunity to explore activities that they can participate in now.
-These top tips provided by our speakers will support your students in ensuring that they are best placed to create a strong university application in year 13.
+These top tips provided by our speakers will support your students in ensuring that they are best placed to create a strong university application in year 13/level three, year two.
 Students with an understanding of the university application process, even at a pre-16 age, are ultimately better equipped to apply to university.
 We aim to share this advice and guidance in a fun and informative environment.

 Student life is a vital part of the university experience and often one younger students are unfamiliar with.
 Student life will be introduced and covered throughout this talk and cover topics such as: